 Ideally, every piece of content should have a job to do.
 It should lead people deeper into your content ecosystem, driving them to an email list, a lead magnet, a free trial, or even a conversation with sales.

 Most brands aspire to have some sort of sales funnel, where content gradually drives your audience to take more valuable actions.
 But people don’t have to take a linear path through your funnel.
-And by interlinking your content and giving people more opportunities to explore your top of funnel (ToFu), middle of funnel (MoFu), and bottom of funnel (BoFu) pages, you create more natural pathways to your most valuable actions.
+When you interlink your content, you give people more opportunities to explore your top of funnel (ToFu), middle of funnel (MoFu), and bottom of funnel (BoFu) pages, thereby creating more natural pathways to your most valuable actions.

 You don’t have to shoehorn links into every blog post or email.
 And if there’s a call-to-action you really want people to take, you probably don’t want your page to be littered with other links.
 But any time your content overlaps in relevant ways, that’s a natural opportunity to give your readers more—all while increasing the value of your other content.